-Our aim is for every child to flourish and we value the pursuit of knowledge, doing the right thing and leadership and team work.
-Our vision and values translate into a knowledge rich curriculum, informed by research and designed around the most vulnerable children with the intent of closing the gap between the advantaged and the disadvantaged.
+Our aim is for every child to flourish and we value building belonging, showing kindness and doing the right thing.
 Our classrooms may be the only source of knowledge for our most vulnerable children and so we must guarantee knowledge through our curriculum.
 Our curriculum is ambitious for children with SEND in order to close the attainment gap.
 We set out the knowledge and understanding that children will acquire in their time at Courthouse which are necessary precursors to critical thinking, analysis and creativity.

 Our curriculum is a framework for setting out the aims of our programme of education, including:

 The knowledge and understanding to be gained at each stage (intent)

 Translating that framework over time into a structure, narrative and with subject specific pedagogy (implementation)